 “One of many examples.”
 Ari shook her head, reliving the many times she should have lit his perfectly coiffed hair with her fire magic, instead of falling into bed with him again, fanning a very different type of flame.

 “Well, in that case, you might want to stay low for a while.”
 Regan murmured.

 Ari turned her head, the french fry that was on its way to her mouth now tumbling to the ground below them.
 “No.”

 Regan bit her lip.
 “I saw him the other day.
 Why is he so hot?”

 She sighed.
 Ari shook her head, wishing she could also shake all of the memories from her head.
-The last thing she needed was to run into Erik, especially with a very different face haunting her dreams recently.
+The last thing she needed was to run into Clover, especially with a very different face haunting her dreams recently.
 A face belonging to a mysterious and frustrating human.
 She wasn’t sure which she hated more.